It’s not about what you want to do, where you want to live, or what you want to accomplish. It’s about who you want to be.

 •Enjoy a dedicated teaching theatre with 35mm, 16mm, and HD projection.

-At CU Boulder, the hard work happening in our classrooms, labs, recital halls, and studios is passionately balanced with enjoying the beauty that surrounds us.
-We have one of the most active college campuses in the nation, where recreation, sports, and student groups play key roles in the unique CU Boulder experience.
+At CU Boulder, the hard work happening in our classrooms, labs, recital halls, and studios is complemented by the remarkable beauty that surrounds us.
+Appreciation for our iconic Rocky Mountain location comes easily in Boulder, and as a result, we have one of the most active college campuses in the nation, where recreation, sports, and student groups play key roles in the unique CU Boulder experience.
 Within our inclusive community, you’ll find many ways to get involved and make lifelong friends.
-And you will have the opportunity to serve the greater good through volunteerism and civic engagement, whether it’s around the world or across the street.
+And you’ll have the opportunity to serve the greater good through volunteerism and civic engagement, whether it’s around the world or across the street.

 •91% of CU Boulder graduates were employed or in graduate school six months after graduation.

-•$50,000 median starting salary of students with bachelor’s degrees
+•$50,000 median starting salary for students with CU Boulder bachelor’s degrees

-•$89,900 median career salary of students with bachelor’s degrees
+•$89,900 median career salary for students with CU Boulder bachelor’s degrees

-Live in spectacular surroundings and learn in a campus environment of extraordinary opportunities.
+Live in spectacular surroundings and immerse yourself in a campus environment of extraordinary opportunities.
 Come to CU Boulder and discover who you can be.